1989 Eckerd Open – Singles

 Chris Evert was the defending champion but did not compete that year.

 Conchita Martínez beat Gabriela Sabatini in the final by a score of 6–3, 6–2.
-With the victory, Conchita avenged a second round loss she suffered against Sabatini earlier that year at the Australian Open.
-It was also Conchita's second title of the season, and the third of her career.
-The match was Sabatini's third final of the year, and marked the first time she had been beaten by Conchita.
+It was Martinez' second title of the season and the third of her career.
+The match was Sabatini's third final of the year, and it marked the first time she had been beaten by Martinez.

 Seeds

-A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
+A champion seed is indicated in bold text, and text in italics indicates the round in which this seed was eliminated.